alliedtelesis/ansible_awplus/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+GNU General Public License v3.0.

 See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.